 Then, I found an even better solution:

-Other Saws to Consider
+Other Folding Saws to Consider

 Perhaps getting stuck somewhere is never a concern for you.
 Or maybe you don’t need to cut bigger chunks of wood.
 So be it.
 But if a saw still sounds like a good idea, consider the Silky POCKETBOY.
-And, of course, we have one of these as well, and yes, it fits perfectly into your back pocket! ๐
+And, of course, we have one of these as well, and yes, it fits perfectly into your back pocket! 🙂

-The Silky Pocket Boy saw model comes in 2 sizes: 5.12″ (130 mm) or 6.69″ (170 mm), the smaller one weighing only 170g (6.0 oz.).
-It, too, features an excellent grip.
 I don’t know about you, but when I order black forest ham at the deli, it’s usually 200 grams, which is a pretty small bundle.
-In other words, the saw lives up to its “pocket” name in size and weight.
+In other words, the tree saw lives up to its “pocket” name in size and weight.

 Unlike the BIGBOY, the POCKETBOY comes in a hard plastic sheath that keeps it perfectly secure.
 The sheath is attachable to a belt or pack.
-It is an outstanding piece of gear to add to any kit and a very HANDY item to carry in your pocket if frequent cutting is your thing.
+It is an outstanding piece of expedition gear to add to any kit and a very HANDY item to carry in your pocket if frequent cutting is your thing.

 We will always stand behind our comment that the saw is mightier than the axe.
 But then again, the hardcore bushcrafters will always want both, and the combination of things you can do with these 2 tools is limitless.
 So, who knows?
 Maybe you want both as well.

-You can not go wrong with either the Silky BIGBOY or POCKETBOY.
-They both offer superior control for smoother, faster cutting and peace of mind in the outdoors.
+Thanks for reading my Silky BigBoy 2000 review.
 Do you have any cutting experience you want to share?
 Comment down below.

 Further Reading